hgrecco/mdform/README.md

 value = #.#f[0:2:0.5]
 ```

 Exactly 3 numbers will be matched.
-Any more will be handled as standard
+More will be handled as standard
 directives.

 Customizing: